Lawmakers urge Biden to call out more Chinese biotech firms | Technology

 "Urgent action is needed," said the lawmakers, who serve as the chairman and ranking member of the Select Committee on the Chinese Communist Party, citing risks that China could "create synthetic pathogens" to gain military advantage.
 "The Department of Defense provides responses directly to members of Congress in matters of this kind," a department spokesman said in a statement.
 "We have no additional information or further details to release at this time."

-The Chinese Embassy in Washington did not immediately respond to a request for comment.
+A spokesperson for the Chinese Embassy in Washington said "some people" in the United States should stop suppressing Chinese companies under false pretexts.
+"When it comes to 'using biotech to strengthen its military,' the U.S. side should reflect on itself, rather than groundlessly attacking and smearing China," the spokesperson, Liu Pengyu, said in a statement.

 The letter is the latest sign of growing concern in Washington about China's biotech sector.
-The U.S. Congress is considering legislation to bar federal agencies from contracting with China's BGI Group and WuXi AppTec, among others, as part of an effort to keep China from accessing American genetic data and personal health information.
+The U.S. Congress is considering legislation to bar federal agencies from contracting with China's BGI and WuXi AppTec, among others, as part of an effort to keep China from accessing American genetic data and personal health information.

 U.S. intelligence officials in late February told senators working on the bill that Chinese pharmaceutical firm WuXi AppTec had transferred U.S. intellectual property to Beijing without consent, Reuters reported.
 Being placed on the Pentagon's Chinese military-backed companies list doesn't involve immediate bans.
 However, it can be a blow to companies' reputations and represents a warning to U.S. firms considering doing business with them.
 It could also put pressure on the Treasury Department to sanction them.

-In their letter, Gallagher and Krishnamoorthi call for the addition of Innomics and STOmics, which they allege are subsidiaries of BGI group, which was added to the list in 2022.
+In their letter, Gallagher and Krishnamoorthi call for the addition of Innomics and STOmics, which they allege are subsidiaries of BGI.
+BGI Genomics Co, a publicly listed subsidiary of BGI Group, was added to the list in 2022.
 Reuters reported in 2021 that BGI has made sales worldwide of prenatal tests developed in collaboration with China's military and has used them to collect genetic data from millions of women for sweeping research on traits of populations.

 BGI has said it is not controlled by the Chinese government or military and that it respects human rights.
 The letter also names Origincell, for allegedly operating a bio-storage cell tank and having ties to the Chinese military and Vazyme Biotech, which allegedly makes bioactive compounds and has investors with ties to the military.